zimri-leisher/powerworks-java/README.md

 * Powerful GUI system, allowing for creating entire interfaces with only a few lines
 * Sound effects for the conveyor belt (not the ore miner as I can't find a good sound)
 * Good performance - can run at 60fps using 2 percent CPU even while the screen is totally full of objects that require updating and rendering.
 The GPU is utilised for maximum efficiency.
 With all stops off, it can run at 3000 FPS in game and 6000+ on the main menu
-* Easily configurable and easily useable input system
+* Easily configurable and easily usable input system

 Note: this is not meant to be extended or worked on by anybody else.
 Feel free to, but this will not be updated by me as I have switched to Kotlin and that repository is private and will be private as long as I am working on it.